Ethiopia

 Are people from Sudan fleeing to Ethiopia?

-Since conflict broke out in Sudan in April 2023, close to 54,000 individuals in need of international protection crossed the border into Ethiopia, as of April 2024.
-Due to the continued escalation of fighting in Sudan, it is expected that more refugees will continue crossing the border to seek safety in Ethiopia in 2024.
+Since conflict broke out in Sudan in April 2023, close to 100,000 individuals in need of international protection crossed the border into Ethiopia, as of November 2025.
+Due to the continued escalation of fighting in Sudan, it is expected that more refugees will continue crossing the border to seek safety in Ethiopia in 2026.

-The Government of Ethiopia’s Refugees and Returnees Service and UNHCR, in close collaboration with regional and local authorities and other partners, established new refugee settlements in the Amhara and Benishangul-Gumuz Regions to provide protection and solutions services for the newly arrived refugees.
+The Government of Ethiopia’s Refugees and Returnees Service and UNHCR, in close collaboration with regional and local authorities and other partners, established new refugee settlements in the Amhara and Benishangul-Gumuz Regions to provide protection and solutions services for newly arrived refugees.

 Where are Ethiopian families fleeing to?